WP-Members 3.1.8 is complete and is now available for upgrading.

 Admin Panel Support for New Field Types and Attributes

-This release adds support in the admin panel for the number and date field types that were added in 3.1.7.
+Along with the Fields Tab rebuild, this release adds support in the admin panel for the number and date field types that were added in 3.1.7.
 You can now add these types of fields in the admin panel.
 This brings the total of support field types to 14.

 Additional HTML5 form attributes were added to the admin panel as well.
 Now you can add placeholder, pattern (regular expression or “regex”), and title attributes to supported field types.
 There is also support for the min and max attributes for numbers and dates.